 Related: How a career change improved my life

 To compensate for my scatterbrained tendencies I try to be as efficient as possible during certain times of the day.
+People often ask me, where do you find the time?
+Here’s how I do it:

 We’ve kept a fairly consistent posting schedule on Boomer & Echo for the past five years so Sunday night and Thursday night have always been dedicated to writing for this blog.
 Rewards Cards Canada doesn’t have a regular posting schedule, but I’ll try and publish something at least once every week or two.

 On the fee-only planning side, business seems to come in spurts.
-We get lots of inquiries and consultations during RRSP and tax season.
-Then we’ll go stretches without many solid leads.
+I get lots of inquiries and consultations during RRSP and tax season.
+Then I’ll go stretches without many solid leads.
 On average, I’m still accepting one or two new clients per month.
 It’s great to be able to make this work on evenings and weekends, over the phone and by email.
 I even had a nice FaceTime chat with a client the other day.

 I know the demands on my time are only going to increase as our kids get older and my career becomes more challenging.
 If I want to grow my side business and take on more clients with my fee-only financial planning service then I need to be more efficient with my time and find ways to save an hour or two every week.